Topics for resolutions for 2019

 In pursuit of the vision and mission, CNA has established the following goals:

-- To promote and enhance the role of registered nurses to strengthen nursing and the Canadian health system.
+- To promote and enhance the role of nurses to strengthen nursing and the Canadian health system.

 - To shape and advocate for healthy public policy provincially/territorially, nationally and internationally.